 The following information summarises prizes awarded by the University.
-Prizes which are not specific to any School are listed under General.
-All other prizes are listed under the faculty, school or department in which they are awarded.
+Prizes are grouped by level as follows: Undergraduate, common Undergraduate/Postgraduate, Postgraduate.
+Within these groups prizes are listed under the faculty, school or department in which they are awarded.
+Prizes which are not specific to any school are listed under General.
 Law prizes are awarded only for students enrolled in the LLB or Jurisprudence courses.

-Information regarding the establishment of new prizes may be obtained from the Student Information and Systems Office located on the Ground Floor of the Chancellery.
+Information regarding the establishment of new prizes may be obtained from the Student Information and Systems Office.

-The scholarship information is normally provided in the following format:
+Prize information is normally provided in the following format:

-- Amount - Conditions
+- Prize value - Conditions